staabm/phpstan-todo-by/README.md

 By default version-todo-comments are checked against `"nextMajor"` version.
 It is determined by fetching the latest local available git tag and incrementing the major version number.

-_Note: The reference version is not applied to package-version-todo-comments which are matched against `composer.lock` instead._

 The behaviour can be configured with the `referenceVersion` option.
 Possible values are `"nextMajor"`, `"nextMinor"`, `"nextPatch"` - which will be computed based on the latest local git tag - or any other version string like `"1.2.3"`.